-- Leave the dressing over your incision under you are seen in the office.
-As long as the edges are sealed, the dressing is waterproof and you may shower the next day after surgery.
-Do not take a bath or submerge your shoulder in water until your incisions are checked on your first post-op visit.
+- You may shower for 48 hours after surgery, but do not take a bath or submerge your shoulder in water until your incisions are checked at your first post-op visit.
+Keep dressing dry.
 Your stitches are buried under the skin and will dissolve away over time. - You may have bruising around your shoulder that can track down your arm.
-If you notice that there is bruising on your shoulder, arm, elbow, wrist, or hand (and you don't have pain in these places), then don't worry, this is normal
+If you notice that there is bruising on your shoulder, arm, elbow, wrist, or hand (and you don't have pain in these places), then don't worry, this is